inspirai/wilderness-scavenger/README.md

 ## Competition Overview

-Focusing on learning intelligent agents in open-world games, this year we are hosting a new competition called *Wilderness Scavenger*.
-Featuring a battle royale-style 3D open-world gameplay experience and random PCG-based world generation, this new game will challenge participants to learn agents that can perform subtasks commonly seen in FPS games, such as navigation, scouting, and skirmishing.
-To win the competition, agents need to have a strong perception of complex 3D environments, then learn to exploit various environmental structures (such as terrain, buildings, and plants) by developing flexible strategies to gain advantages over other competitors.
-Despite of the difficulty of this goal, we hope that this new competition can serve a cornerstone of research in AI based game playing for open-world games.
+With a focus on learning intelligent agents in open-world games, this year we are hosting a new contest called *Wilderness Scavenger*.
+In this new game, which features a Battle Royale-style 3D open-world gameplay experience and a random PCG-based world generation, participants must learn agents that can perform subtasks common to FPS games, such as navigation, scouting, and skirmishing.
+To win the competition, agents must have strong perception of complex 3D environments and then learn to exploit various environmental structures (such as terrain, buildings, and plants) by developing flexible strategies to gain advantages over other competitors.
+Despite the difficulty of this goal, we hope that this new competition can serve as a cornerstone of research in AI-based gaming for open-world games.

 ## Features

 - A light-weight 3D open-world FPS game developed with Unity3D game engine
-- rendering-off game acceleration for fast training and evaluation
+- Rendering-off game acceleration for fast training and evaluation
-- large open world environment providing high freedom of game play strategies
+- Large open world environment providing high freedom of agent behaviors
+- Highly customizable game configuration with random supply distribution and dynamic refresh
-- PCG-based map generation with randomly spawned buildings, plants and obstacles
+- PCG-based map generation with randomly spawned buildings, plants and obstacles (100 training maps)
-- 100 scenario maps for generalized AI training
+- Interactive replay tool for game record visualization

 ## Basic Structures